borh/jsrs/README.md

 # Initial App Skeleton Setup

-The steps below are only for the record, *do not* run them after intial project setup.
+The steps below are only for the record, *do not* run them after initial project setup.

 First set up a Python 3 virtual environment: